SALES

 5. Training

-Let’s face it.
-The users may not be from a technical background.
-No matter how intuitive the CRM be, users need at least some training to be able to utilize the software to the fullest.
+The users of your CRM tools may not be from a technical background.
+No matter how intuitive the CRM is, users need some training to utilize the software to its fullest.

-So, check if your vendor provides live training and has training modules in place that your team can refer to anytime.
-Also, check if the vendor is comfortable providing training per your user’s preference.
+Check if your vendor provides live training and has training modules in place that your team can refer to anytime.
+Also, see if the vendor is comfortable providing training per your user’s preference.

 When we surveyed 3,061 CRM customers, we found more than 50% prefer live training over self-paced training.